DaliaPinto/DaliaPinto/README.md

   </a>
 </p>

----

 ## 🎵 More about me

 - 🎵 **Music** is my daily fuel.
-- 🎬 Always up for a good **movie** — classics or new releases, I love them all.
+- 🎬 Always up for a good **movie** classics or new films, I love them all.
 - 🐮 I love animals and I love helping them.

 ---